dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 {: style="text-align: center"}

-This population nonlinear setup allows the neurons to perform more complicated (i.e. less linear) operations on the input, which results in a <it>bending</it> of the iso-response contours.
+This population nonlinear setup allows the neurons to perform more complicated (i.e. less linear) operations on the input, which results in a _bending_ of the iso-response contours.
 The bending comes directly from the lateral interaction term in the update equation.

 ![slide-14]